nigelredding/act65.github.io/_posts/2016-4-3-PAPERREVIEW_BuildingMachines.md

 > In their influential textbook, Russell and Norvig (2003) state that “The quest for ‘artificial flight’ succeeded when the Wright brothers and others stopped imitating birds and started using wind tunnels and learning about aerodynamics.”

 So we cautiously draw analogies for how to design thinking machines from human cognition, as it is our best model for intelligence.

-Intelligent machines should;
+We think intelligent machines should;

 * build models of their environments that seek to explain causes, not just predict features.
 * ground learning based in a fundamental understanding of physics (e.g. existence, persistence, ...) and psychology (agency, goals, ...).